Last updated on 2026-03-27

 Graduates of the Cosmetic Science program can pursue a variety of career paths in Canada, including:

-• Research and Development Chemist: Focuses on developing new cosmetic products and improving existing formulations.
+- Research and Development Chemist: Focus on creating and testing new cosmetic formulations and products.

-• Regulatory Affairs Associate: Ensures that products comply with industry regulations and standards.
+- Regulatory Affairs Associate: Ensure compliance with industry regulations and standards for cosmetic products.

-• Product Development Coordinator: Manages the product development process from concept to market launch.
+- Product Development Coordinator: Oversee the development process of new cosmetic products from concept to market.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.